RTLS – Real Time Location Systems

 In order to get a realistic idea on how precise this time measurement should be, let imagine a satellite anchor at 20.000 Km, the Time Of Flight of a radio signal will be 0.06 secs.
 A small deviation of 1 millisecond could result in an error of 300 Km.

 There are 2 mechanisms used for distance calculation: Clock Synchronization by means of a Pseudo-Random Code, and the so called Two Way Ranging (TWR) Algorithm.
 Old systems also used distance estimation based on RSSI, but these systems are not so precise, and they used a simple proportionality rule to compute the distance from the Radio Strength Signal.
-Since from BLE 5.1 there are better approaches like the Angle Of Arrival and the Angle Of Departure, RSSI-based distance estimation will not be explained this article
+Since from BLE 5.1 there are better approaches like the Angle Of Arrival and the Angle Of Departure, we will not explain RSSI-based distance estimation this article

 Clock Synchronization Mechanism

 This is the mechanism used by the GPS devices.
 Basically, there is a pseudo-randomly generated signal from the satellite, this signal is a very complex signal of ‘0’ and ‘1’.
 So if both tag and anchor emits the same signal, a phase between both signals can be observed.
-This phase, in nanoseconds, can be used to compute the distance from the tag to the satellite.
-The picture shows an example of how the comparison between 2 Pseudo-random signals can be used to determine the time of flight between the tag and the anchor.
+Using this phase, in nanoseconds, the tag can compute the distance to the satellite.
+The picture shows an example of how the comparison between 2 Pseudo-random signals looks like to determine the time of flight between the tag and the anchor.

 Fortunately, there are already modules manufactured by companies like #simcom #quectel #ublox and many other offering a GPS chip with a serial interface.
 So, in case that we are using a Cortex-M ARM microcontroller, we just need to implement a serial task on top of #freertos #zephyros or the #rtos of your choice, to get, through AT Commands, the tag location in real time.
 And these operations are continuously being done by this chip.
 Anyway, at least, you have now an idea of what these chips internally do.